 Students interested in completing multiple master's degrees at UWest are required to apply to and be admitted to each program.
-This applies to completing a second degree, as well as transferring to a program offered by a department other than that in which the student is attending.
+This applies to completing a second degree, as well as transferring to a program offered by a department other than that to which the student was admitted.